对号入座

 If the shoe fits, wear it

-duì hào rù zuò
+Pronounced duì hào rù zuò in Mandarin

-What Does It Mean?
+What Does 对号入座 Mean?

-Literally 'match the number and take the seat' — a phrase originally meaning to find your assigned seat, repurposed as internet slang for that prickling moment when you read a critique clearly aimed at no one in particular... and realize it's absolutely about you.
+Literally 'match the number and take the seat' — a phrase originally meaning to find your assigned seat, repurposed as internet slang for that prickling moment when you read a critique clearly aimed at no one in particular...
+Emerging around 2022, and realize it's absolutely about you.
 Used both self-deprecatingly ('yep, that's me') and accusatorially ('you know who you are').
 It's the Chinese equivalent of typing 'this tweet was written about me' while dying inside.

 Cultural Context